whiteborr/hackulator/IMPROVEMENTS.md

 - Session Management: Allow users to save and load their work, including targets, scan results, and notes.
 - Project Management: Let users create and manage projects, each with its own scope, targets, and findings.
-- ~~Advanced Reporting: Build on your exporter.py to create a more powerful reporting engine that can generate professional-looking reports in various formats (e.g., PDF, HTML).~~ ✅ **COMPLETED**
 - Plugin Architecture: Create a plugin system that allows users to add their own custom tools and scripts.
 - Integration with Other Tools: Integrate "Hackulator" with other popular penetration testing tools like Metasploit, Burp Suite, and Nmap.
 - Vulnerability Database: Integrate a local or remote vulnerability database (like a local copy of Exploit-DB) to provide more information about discovered vulnerabilities.